Tyranny of the majority: Trampling the rights of minorities

 Regarding recent American politics (specifically initiatives), Donovan et al. argue that:

 Public choice theory

 The notion that, in a democracy, the greatest concern is that the majority will tyrannise and exploit diverse smaller interests, has been criticised by Mancur Olson in The Logic of Collective Action, who argues instead that narrow and well organised minorities are more likely to assert their interests over those of the majority.
-Olson argues that when the benefits of political action (e.g., lobbying) are spread over fewer agents, there is a stronger individual incentive to contribute to that political activity.
-Narrow groups, especially those who can reward active participation to their group goals, might therefore be able to dominate or distort political process, a process studied in public choice theory.

 Class studies

 Tyranny of the majority has also been prevalent in some class studies.
 Rahim Baizidi uses the concept of "democratic suppression" to analyze the tyranny of the majority in economic classes.
 According to this, the majority of the upper and middle classes, together with a small portion of the lower class, form the majority coalition of conservative forces in the society.

-Vote trading

-Anti-federalists of public choice theory point out that vote trading can protect minority interests from majorities in representative democratic bodies such as legislatures.
-They continue that direct democracy, such as statewide propositions on ballots, does not offer such protections.